vmenajr/mongo/drivers/java/ssl/README.md

 ## Sample SSL client connection using self-signed cert

 The scripts faciliate the creation of a self-signed cert and the java keystore.
 The sample client code uses the java trust store with the same self-signed certificate as the server.
 The `pom.xml` specifies the java truststore settings required for client certificate validation of the server.
 An alternate approach would be to disable certificate validation in java altogether (not recommended).
+The MongoDB Java driver delegates TLS verification to the java core libraries.

-The following is an example of how to ignore invalid certificates:  https://futurestud.io/tutorials/retrofit-2-how-to-trust-unsafe-ssl-certificates-self-signed-expired
+The following is an example of how to ignore certificate validation:  https://futurestud.io/tutorials/retrofit-2-how-to-trust-unsafe-ssl-certificates-self-signed-expired

 Note:  Tested on MacOS only.